beginning of content

 How do I check my child’s temperature?

-Checking body temperature by feeling your child’s forehead is not reliable.
+Feeling your child’s forehead is not a reliable way to check their temperature.
 Always use a thermometer.

-• a digital or mercury thermometer, which is placed under the tongue or in the armpit.
+• Digital or mercury thermometers are placed under the tongue or in the armpit.
 Don’t place it under the tongue in children younger than 4 years.

-• a digital ear thermometer, which can be used in children older than 3 months
+• Digital ear thermometers can be used in children older than 3 months.

-Some thermometers are more suitable for particular age groups, so follow the manufacturer's directions to get an accurate reading, or ask your doctor or child health nurse for advice.
+Some thermometers are better for certain age groups.
+Follow the manufacturer's instructions to get an accurate reading or ask your doctor or child health nurse for advice.

 Types of thermometers promo tile image: Choosing the right thermometer is important for monitoring your child's health.